MikasaLightwood/akan-name-generator/Readme.md

 Akan Name Generator
 Description

-The Akan Name Generator is a web application that calculates the day of the week you were born and gives you your traditional Akan name from Ghana.
-The names are based on the day of birth and the gender of the person.
+A web-based application called the Akan Name Generator determines the day of the week you were born and provides you with your traditional Ghanaian Akan name.
+The names are determined by the individual's gender and the day of their birth.

 Author